- Search for a Leaflet

 What if I forget to give it?

-Risedronate tablets: If you forget to give risedronate first thing in the morning, it can be given later in the day, as long as this is at least 12 hours before the next dose is due.
-Your child must not have anything to eat or drink for 2 hours before or after taking the risedronate if they take it later in the day.
-They must not take it at bedtime.
+If you forget to give risedronate first thing in the morning, it can be given later in the day, as long as this is at least 12 hours before the next dose is due.
+Your child must not have anything to eat or drink for 2 hours before or after taking the risedronate.
+They must not take risedronate at bedtime.

 What if I give too much?

 You are unlikely to do harm if you give an extra dose of risedronate by mistake.
-If you concerned that you may have given too much, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland).
+If you concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 Are there any possible side-effects?